jsffeng/quickRCP/README.md

 can be improved by merging each piece of file then deleting the related temporary file at once.
 If following
 this way, for the previous example (i.e. shipping a file in 1G bytes), with assuming we set split number as
 10, we may need only about 1.1G disk space in the destination side.
+- Could add a new option to allow the user to overwrite single instance mode, which was designed for a server
+shared by many people and could limit the number of background processes by a single login.
+With this new feature,
+one login could run multiple instances at the time as long as the destination directories are different.
+This
+feature could be helpful for the server which doesn't have lots of users, or command is executed during the idle
+time of the server.